dps923/winter2020/graded-work/assign4-professor.md

 Test your work by running it on the simulator.
 Do this frequently and incrementally, after making any substantial changes.
 And, use the Xcode debugger to help.

-When the app is complete, create screen captures.
-Here's what each scene will show:
+When the app is complete, create screen captures, of each scene.
+Use a naming convention for the image names, something like this:
-1. TBA
+MealList
+MealScene
+FoodItemList
+FoodItemScene
+MealAdd
+FoodItemAdd
+FoodItemSearch
+etc.

+Also, a request: Each screen capture could possibly be large.
+If you open the png file in the Preview app, there is a feature on the Tools menu named Adjust Size.
+Change its width to 400 pixels (and it will automatically adjust the height).
+Then save, and it will reduce the size, sometimes dramatically.

 <br>